yauheniya-adesso/tts-agent/README.md

 - Audio output is in WAV format
 - Processing time depends on text length and your system hardware

+## Contributing

+Contributions and improvements are welcome!

+All code in this project is free to copy, modify, and reuse in your own work.

 ## Todo List

 - [x] Try and compare different TTS models